TezBaker/Bakers-Dozen/README.md

 tezos-client transfer 3 from TezBaker to address3 --fee 0

-Run the script and will prompt for password only once.
-This does not speed up payments as it currently takes one block per payment.
+Run the script and it will only prompt you for the encryption key password once.
+This doesn't speed up payments, as it currently takes one block per payment, but at least can run to completion without any further input.
 It is assumed that the tezos directoy is in your path so that tezos-client can be found.
 ```
 ./makePayments.sh
 ```